Homas/ioc2rpz/README.md

 #  ioc2rpz makes your threat intelligence actionable
 ioc2rpz is a place where threat intelligence meets DNS.
 ## Overview
 ioc2rpz transforms IOC feeds into response policy zones (RPZ).
 You can mix feeds to generate a single RPZ or multiple RPZs.
-Good domains and IPs can be whitelisted. ioc2rpz supports expiration of indicators and accordingly rebuilds zones.
+Trusted domains and IPs can be whitelisted. ioc2rpz supports expiration of indicators and accordingly rebuilds zones.
 ![Alt ioc2rpz](https://github.com/Homas/ioc2rpz/blob/master/IOC2RPZ.jpg)
 Currently ioc2rpz supports local files and/or http/https/ftp protocols.
 You can download files or make REST API calls to retrive indicators from remote servers.

 ## How to use ioc2rpz
 You can use ioc2rpz with any DNS server which supports Responce Policy Zones e.g. recent versions of bind.
 A sample bind's configuration file is provided in the cfg folder.

-## ioc2rpz vs bind:
+## ioc2rpz vs bind vs other DNS:
 - ioc2rpz was built to handle RPZ distribution only;
 - ioc2rpz supports as many RPZ as you need. bind supports only 32 zones per DNS view;
 - ioc2rpz supports live/non cached zones;
-- indicators availble from different sources e.g. via REST API calls and RPZs are automatically updated;
+- indicators can be pulled from different sources and via different protocols (e.g. via REST API calls) and RPZs are automatically updated;
 - IOC expiration time is used to remove expired indicators in a timely manner;
 - Performance and zone transfer time/size/packets optimizations.